universal-meaning-map/ipld-mindmap-old-readme/README.md

 In the expression above I have a coordinate `iX`, where the abscissa is a piece of content (`A`) of the coordinates domain (`k`), and the ordinates is not a content `CID` but a coordinate `CID`.

-It is basically saying that we can add relations to a relation.
+It is basically saying that we can reference realations to a relation.
-Because the reasoning above it is not possible to have cyclic references between coordinates.
+Because the reasoning above it is not possible to have cyclic references between coordinates (unless you add a third dimention).

 We can also point to a group of relations:
 `iY` = ((`kA`,`kB`), (`kC`,`kD`),(`kE`,`kF`))

-## Pointing to your own truth
+### Pointing to your own truth.
+Definitions beyond semantics

 Instead of being an arbitrary group of relations, these relations can be around a single `origin` (notice `kA` being in all relations).
 `iZ` = ((`kA`,`kB`), (`kA`,`kC`),(`kA`,`kD`))

-You can start creating very complex definitions of what a concept/idea means to you.
+This is now a definition. `iZ` is the result of all the relations around `kA`.

+This is not semantics anymore...
+We're litteraly saying that `iZ` is exactly all this set of relations. `iZ` is the merkle-root of a tree of definitions.

+You can talk about a "car", and make a direct reference to the exact definition of what you mean by "car".
+It extends writting language.
+You can encapsulate complexity into a single link transcending the limitations of having to have concensus about what something means (dictionary).

-## Relationship dimensions
+### Relationship dimensions
 ...

 ## Terminology